This unit develops students’ recognition of pattern (consistency) in equations involving equivalence, addition and multiplication of fractions.

 S: If b = 3, the numerators 1 and 2 add to 3.

-Though it is very difficult for this level, increased sophistication might be to use a + c = b, and write the generalisation with only two variables, a/b+ (b-1)/b = 1.
+Though it is difficult for this level, increased sophistication is evident in a + c = b, and writing the generalisation with only two variables, a/b+ (b-1)/b = 1.
 It is also important to note that b/b = 1, for any whole number value of b except zero. b can also be any integer, since rational numbers are of the form a/b, a and b∈ I, that is a and b must be integers.
+High achievers should be challenged to express their generalisations using algebra.
+You may need to support them to develop the coding strategies to do that.

 Equation Pairs Set Two